Skip to product information

 • Stainless steel and aluminium parts.

-• Suits most blade thicknesses and lengths.
+• Suits most blade thicknesses and lengths (see specs for details).

 • Precision machined parts.